VictoriaChoy/victoriachoy.github.io/professional.md

 ## List of Qualifications

-- IB PYP Educator Certificate, the University of Windsor (In Progress)
+- IB PYP Educator Certificate, the University of Windsor (All courses completed with achievement report)

 - MEd. focusing on IB leadership and advanced learning & teaching, University of the People (In Progress)